Amos

 • Amos Burton: a fictional character in the science fiction television series “The Expanse”.

-Overall, wether ya’re a fan of the name or just curious about its origins and meaning, there’s no denying that there have been many notable individuals throughout history who have carried the name Amos with pride.
+Overall, wether ya’re a fan of the name or just curious about its origins & meaning, there’s no denying that there have been many notable individuals throughout history who have carried the name Amos with pride.

 Amos as a Surname